The fact is that no credit repair company can do anything that you would not be able to do by yourself on your own.

 If you have inaccurate information on your credit report that you would like to have removed you can very well do it yourself, and perhaps save hundreds of dollars that you would have paid to someone.

 On The Federal Trade Commission website there is very useful information that we suggest you read as well.
-The link is provided to you in our outside resourcespage.

 If you have any question about your specific situation, please do not hesitate to contact us, and a certified credit counselor will advise you.